 Tornado drills are designed to protect students and staff from tornadoes or thunderstorms with high winds.
 During a tornado drill students and staff move to pre-designated locations within the school that offer protection from such threats.

 - Tornado drills are required 2 times per semester at a minimum

 The purpose of the lockdown drill is to help students practice how to stay safe from any danger inside the building.
-Students and staff are encouraged to exercise decision making skills to implement the proper A.L.I.C.E response option (Alert, Lockdown, Inform, Counter, Evacuate)
+Students and staff are encouraged to exercise decision making skills to implement the proper response option.

-- Lockdown drills are required once per semester at a minimum
+- Lockdown drills are required twice per semester at a minimum

 Bus Evacuation Drills